 How to take a break whilst looking after your business at the same time

 Most organisations give staff a number of paid holiday days per year.
-But if you’re one of the 4.81 million people who are self-employed, those rules don’t apply.
+But if you’re one of those people who are self-employed, those rules don’t apply.
 So, what do you do if you want to take a holiday?
 Who will look after your clients while you’re away?
 Can you afford it?

 Here are some things to consider before you pack your bags.

 Don’t take on any new work just before you go away.
 Give yourself time to finish anything outstanding.
 You don’t want to still be typing while the air steward asks you for the third time to put your computer in flight mode.

 Let all your regular clients know in advance that you’re going away.
 If you write a regular blog for example, send extra articles before you go.
 They can use them while you’re away so won’t miss out and you still get paid.

 If you’ve given warning, then most clients will be happy to wait a week or two to discuss a piece of work.
 To avoid frustration, make sure you:

 - set your out of office

 - change your voicemail, and

 The finance bit